meganyyu/Prolific/README.md

 - **Category:** Social
 - **Mobile:** Designed to embrace the mobile experience.
     - Users can add to a story project using multiple forms of short media, including text, photos, or time-limited video.
-    - Push notifications: users will receive push notifications if users they're following have posted a new starter project, if a project they've contributed to has been updated, if their friends have started a new private project with them, etc.
+    - Potential feature: Push notifications - users will receive push notifications if users they're following have posted a new starter project, if a project they've contributed to has been updated, if their friends have started a new private project with them, etc.
 - **Story:** Finish-the-sentence style posting.
     - Users can post their own starter projects in the form of text and other short media... and other users can continue the project with their own media!
-    - Can form private projects with friends: invite a certain number of people to a story and the story will only be visible for that group of users to view and respond to.
+    - Potential feature: Can form private projects with friends - invite a certain number of people to a story and the story will only be visible for that group of users to view and respond to.
     - Value: a continuous project of creativity ~ users interact with content not just as consumers and reactors, but as *co-creators*.
 - **Market:** People with a creative spark!
     - Core market: everyday creatives looking for a community